 Knee pain is one of the most common complaints that bring people to the doctors.
 If you’re suffering from knee pain, don’t worry.
-There are many treatment options such as; joint injections, cold laser therapy, physical therapy, sports medicine and chiropractic care that can help get you relief.
+There are many knee pain solutions and treatment options such as; joint injections, cold laser therapy, physical therapy, sports medicine and chiropractic care that can help get you relief.

 The complexity of the design of the knee joint and the fact that it is an active weight-bearing joint are factors in making the knee one of the most commonly injured joints.
 Athletes take the most beating when it comes to their knees, especially with sports involving running.
 In older people the cartilage that provides a cushion in the knee often wears out producing chronic stiffness and pain but knee pain can affect anyone.